Kingxukai/linux/Documentation/usb/mtouchusb.rst

 ============

-Installation is simple, you only need to add Linux Input, Linux USB, and the driver to the kernel.
+Installation is simple, you only need to add Linux Input, Linux USB, and the driver to the woke kernel.
 The driver can also be optionally built as a module.

 This driver appears to be one of possible 2 Linux USB Input Touchscreen drivers.
 Although 3M produces a binary only driver available for